Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lambeth and are not the council.
 About us

-The Cabinet of Lambeth Council met on Monday 02 February 2026, approving the Lambeth Air Quality Action Plan 2026-2028, the Placement Sufficiency Strategy for Children in Care & Care Experienced Young People 2025-30, and the HRA Rent and Service Charge Setting Report for 2026/27.
-The meeting also saw the approval of the January Financial Planning and Medium Term Strategy Report 2025-2030, outlining proposed savings and the council's financial outlook.
+The Cabinet of Lambeth Council met on Monday 02 February 2026 to discuss several key reports, approving the Lambeth Air Quality Action Plan 2026-2028, the Placement Sufficiency Strategy for Children in Care & Care Experienced Young People 2025–30, and the HRA Rent and Service Charge Setting Report for 2026/27.
+The meeting also addressed the January Financial Planning and Medium Term Strategy Report 2025-2030, agreeing proposed savings and noting the expected final Local Government Finance Settlement.

 Lambeth Air Quality Action Plan 2026-2028

-Councillor Rezina Chowdhury, Deputy Leader of the Council (Sustainable Lambeth and Clean Air), introduced the Lambeth Air Quality Action Plan 2026-2028, highlighting its importance in creating a healthy, fair, and thriving borough.
-The plan addresses the disproportionate impact of air pollution on vulnerable groups, including children, older people, those with existing health conditions, multi-ethnic communities, and residents in deprived neighbourhoods.
-The strategy outlines seven priority areas, focusing on cleaner transport and freight, reducing emissions from buildings and construction, and strengthening monitoring, enforcement, and public awareness.
-Lambeth is reportedly on track to meet its Air Quality Vision targets by 2030, aligning with World Health Organisation guidelines.
+Councillor Rezina Chowdhury, Deputy Leader of the Council (Sustainable Lambeth and Clean Air), introduced the Lambeth Air Quality Action Plan 2026-2028.
+She highlighted that clean air is fundamental to a healthy, fair, and thriving borough and is central to the Borough Plan's commitment to building a healthier, safer, and more equitable Lambeth by 2030.
+The plan addresses inequalities, as air pollution disproportionately affects children, older people, residents with heart and lung conditions, multi-ethnic communities, and those in more deprived neighbourhoods.
+The Action Plan builds on previous successes and outlines seven priority areas, including cleaner transport and freight, reducing emissions from buildings and construction, and strengthening monitoring, enforcement, and public awareness.
+Lambeth is on track to meet its borough-wide Air Quality Vision targets by 2030, aligning with World Health Organisation guidelines.

 Placement Sufficiency Strategy for Children in Care & Care Experienced Young People 2025–30

-Councillor Ben Kind, Cabinet Member for Children, Young People and Families, presented the Placement Sufficiency Strategy for Children in Care & Care Experienced Young People 2025–30.
-He highlighted that the strategy outlines Lambeth's approach to ensuring sufficient, high-quality placements for children in care and care leavers.
-Councillor Kind noted the significant improvement in foster carer recruitment, with 24 new carers approved in the previous year, the highest in London, attributing this success to the Council's holistic One Lambeth support offer.
-The strategy aligns with the Child Friendly Lambeth principles and strengthens the Council's corporate parenting responsibilities.
+Councillor Ben Kind, Cabinet Member for Children, Young People and Families, introduced the Placement Sufficiency Strategy for Children in Care & Care Experienced Young People 2025–30.
+He highlighted that the strategy outlines the Council's approach to ensuring sufficient, high-quality placements for children in care and care leavers between 2025 and 2030.
+He noted Lambeth's success in recruiting 24 new foster carers in the previous year, the highest number in London, reflecting significant improvements and the strength of the Council's holistic One Lambeth support offer for carers and young people.
+The strategy aligns with Child Friendly Lambeth principles and strengthens the Council's corporate parenting responsibilities.

 January Financial Planning and Medium Term Strategy Report 2025-2030

-Councillor Judith Cavanagh, Acting Cabinet Member for Finance, presented the January Financial Planning and Medium Term Strategy Report 2025-2030.
-She highlighted that the report detailed the Council's Medium-Term Financial Strategy (MTFS) for the period 2025–2030, addressing significant financial pressures including rising temporary accommodation costs, increased social care demand, and borrowing pressures.
-The strategy outlines proposed savings, transformation activities, and strengthened financial governance.
-The approach aims to stabilise the Council's financial position while protecting priority services.
+Councillor Judith Cavanagh, Acting Cabinet Member for Finance, introduced the January Financial Planning and Medium Term Strategy Report 2025-2030.
+She highlighted that the report sets out the Council's Medium-Term Financial Strategy (MTFS) for 2025–2030, addressing significant financial pressures including rising temporary accommodation costs, increasing social care demand, and borrowing pressures.
+The Strategy outlines savings proposals, transformation activity, and strengthened financial governance arrangements, aiming to stabilise the Council's financial position while protecting priority services.

-Councillor Matthew Bryant raised concerns about three specific savings proposals: item 71 (Sustainable Adult Social Care), given demand-led pressures; item 58 (Parks Restructuring), requesting context on the overall parks budget; and item 56 (Vale Street Depot), seeking clarification on alternative funding models and potential additional charges.
+Councillor Matthew Bryant addressed Cabinet, noting that eight recommendations had been made by Scrutiny, including a request for greater clarity and detail in savings and spending proposals.
+He sought further detail on three specific savings proposals: item 71 (Sustainable Adult Social Care), given demand-led pressures; item 58 (Parks Restructuring), including the overall parks budget context; and item 56 (Vale Street Depot), seeking clarification on alternative funding models and potential additional charges.

-3. To note that the Final Local Government Finance Settlement (FLGFS) was expected to be published week commencing 9 February 2026, and that assumptions in the MTFS would be updated accordingly.
+Cabinet resolved to agree and approve the proposed savings summarised in Table 1 and detailed in Appendix 1.
+They also noted that these savings proposals were considered by the Equity and Justice (E&J) Panel on 22 January 2026, and that a verbal update would be given.
+Finally, they noted that the Final Local Government Finance Settlement (FLGFS) was expected to be published week commencing 9 February 2026, and assumptions in the MTFS would be updated accordingly.

 Delegated decisions linked to this meeting